-Fancy looking around St Albans Cathedral at night?
+St Albans Cathedral at Night evening returns

-Lose yourself in the beauty of St Albans Cathedral at night as it moves from daylight to dusk during this reflective evening.
+Those attending can expect to lose themselves in the beauty of St Albans Cathedral at night as it moves from daylight to dusk during this reflective evening.

 The Cathedral shop and Abbot’s Kitchen café will also be open on the night.